da4nyy/INFO-F514-Post-Quantum-Cryptography/README.md

 ```bash
 mkdir -p sage-scripts
 ```
-Copy the SageMath scripts (kipnisshamir-attack.sage and directpreimageattack.sage) into the sage-scripts directory.
+Copy the SageMath scripts (kipnis_shamir_attack.sage and directpreimageattack.sage) into the sage-scripts directory.

 Run the SageMath Docker container with the scripts directory mounted: